UlrikHvid/Competitive-advantages-of-T-even-phage-lysis-inhibition-in-response-to-secondary-infection/README.md

 The gifs in the repository show example simulations of the spatial models, MP and MS. In addition, I include a notebook that can run each of the simulations.
 Many parameters go into the models, particularly MS, and I refer to the comments in "Initial_values.py" for brief explanations of their meaning.
 The default parameter values are attributes of the classes V (for model M) or VS (for MP and MS).
 Feel free to play around with the model by changing those values.

-Note, the function GifGenerator saves a gif, but the gif does not run inside the notebook.
+Note, the function GifGenerator saves a gif, but it does not play inside the notebook.

 One technical comment: The default spatial resolution is dr = 20.
 However, the spatial model MS, which is the most complex, requires a significantly finer resolution.
 I have left the default value in the notebook, because it reproduces roughly the right behavior, and because a more precise simulation requires an impractical computation time.

+Enjoy!